zakititi/ITC_Challenge_submittion/README.md

 # ITC_Chllenge_submittion

-## make sure you submit before 16:00 thursday november 13th
+## make sure you submit before 16:00 Tuesday november 14th

 # steps to fork:
  #### 1-Click on the "Fork" button in the top-right corner.